 Where your building inspector comes into the picture

 A comprehensive, professional building inspection will look for conditions or factors conducive to structural damage like a potential landslip or use of fill.
 A building inspector is the best person to give you the sort of technical advice about additional searches you should consider undertaking.
-The cost of a building inspection you expend now in identifying these problems, the more heartache you’ll save later on.
+The more energy you expend now in identifying these problems, the more heartache you’ll save later on.